magomimmo/modern-cljs/doc/tutorial-14.md

 You should see the Shopping Calculator page showing the default field values again and again each time you press the `Calculate` button, no matter what you typed in the value boxes of the fiels.
-This is exactly what we should expect, because we did not select any node and any transformation of the nodes.
+This is exactly what we expected, because we did not select any node and any transformation of the nodes.
 So far so good.

 ### Select and transform